 Vrak – Museum of Wrecks is a new maritime archaeological museum that will be housed in a boat hall next to the Vasa Museum, at Djurgården in Stockholm, Sweden.
 The connection to the Baltic Sea will be natural, with the proximity to former navy yards and shipwrecks.

-The museum opens in 2020 and is part of the Swedish National Maritime and Transport Museums, a government agency together with the Vasa Museum, the National Maritime Museum, the National Naval Museum and the National Railway Museum.
+The museum opens late 2020 and is part of the Swedish National Maritime and Transport Museums, a government agency together with the Vasa Museum, the National Maritime Museum, the National Naval Museum and the National Railway Museum.

 Great cultural heritage

 Thanks to the special history and conditions of the Baltic Sea, the area contains a large variety of unique, well-preserved shipwrecks and other remains from different eras of equal significance as the renowned Vasa ship.